1. WHO WE ARE?

 · Right to restrict processing: You may ask us to restrict or ‘block’ the processing of your personal data in certain circumstances, such as where you contest the accuracy of the data or object to us processing it.
 We will tell you before we lift any restrictions on processing.
 If we share your personal data with others, we will tell them about the restriction where possible.
 If you ask us, and where possible and lawful to do so, we will also tell you with whom we shared your personal data so you can contact them directly.

 · Right to data portability: You have the right to obtain your personal data from us that you consented to give us or that was provided to us as necessary in connection with our contract with you.
 We will give you your personal data in a structured, commonly used, and machine-readable format.
 You may reuse it elsewhere.

 · Right to object: You may ask us at any time to stop processing your personal data, and we will do so:

 Ø If we are relying on a legitimate interest to process your personal data — unless we demonstrate compelling legitimate grounds for the processing or

 Ø If we are processing your personal data for direct marketing.

-· Right to lodge a complaint with the data protection authority: If you have a concern about our privacy practices, including the way we handled your personal data, you can report it to the Liechtensteiner data protection authority ('DSS') or, as the case may be, any other competent data protection authority of an EU member state that is authorised to hear those concerns.
+· Right to lodge a complaint with the data protection authority: If you have a concern about our privacy practices, including the way we handled your personal data, you can report it to the Liechtensteiner data protection authority ('DSS') or, as the case may be, any other competent data protection authority of an EU member state that is authorized to hear those concerns.

 If you wish to exercise any of these rights, please contact us as described in the "Contact" section below.
 We may also need to ask you for further information to verify your identity before we can respond to any request.

-The Company reserves the right to update this Policy at its own discretion and at any given time.
+The company reserves the right to update this policy at its own discretion and at any given time.
 The user is therefore encouraged to periodically read through the policy for any changes and updates.